learn-co-curriculum/react-hooks-state-arrays/README.md

 ...

-One approach we can take to _updating_ items in arrays without mutating state involves using the `.map` method.
+One approach we can take to _updating_ items in arrays by creating a new array involves using the `.map` method.
 Calling `.map` will return a new array with the same length as our original array (which is what we want), with some transformations applied to the elements in the array.